 - A Specialised Pre-Conception Detoxification plan, followed by dietary plan to improve fertility and egg/sperm health

 - Lifestyle and exercise plan – to get you in the best shape possible

 - Nutritional supplementation – to ensure optimal sperm and eggs

 - Treatment of specific health concerns with natural medicines

 At Remède, our practitioners are experienced in working with couples undergoing IVF and other assisted reproductive technology (ART) techniques.
 They have a thorough knowledge of the IVF process, the drugs used and each of the stages that couples go through, in addition to the emotional and physical experiences that you may have during this time.
-More importantly, as they specialise in infertility and IVF support and have helped countless couples through this process, they are very aware and sympathetic to the emotional rollercoaster that couples may experience.
+More importantly, as they have extensive experience in infertility and IVF support and have helped countless couples through this process, they are very aware and sympathetic to the emotional rollercoaster that couples may experience.

 - Naturopathic IVF Support: includes pre-conception care that will improve the health of your whole system, including your eggs and sperm.
 A recent study conducted in the UK found that preconception care preceding IVF treatment, more than doubled the success rates for IVF.

 Naturopathic treatment can also help to reduce the risk of miscarriage and address any underlying health issues, concurrent with your IVF treatment.